garagorry/Torazu/dh/dh_template_gen/README.md

 - `--cli-command-file FILE_PATH` or `-l FILE_PATH`: Path to a file containing the CDP DataHub create command exported from the CDP UI.
 This augments the generated template with details not returned by the describe API (e.g., tags, `--subnet-id`, `--multi-az`, `--enable-load-balancer`, `--datahub-database`, and `--instance-groups` overrides).

+### Runtime Configuration Options

+- `--java-version VERSION`: Java version to use in the template (default: 8)
+- `--blueprint-name NAME`: Override the blueprint name in the template (default: uses workloadType from cluster data)

 ## Execution Options

 ### **Option 1 – Using `--input-file` (Describe JSON Output)**